adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 If you're brave, like Yaron, you could place your site's [menu on a separate page](http://yaronschoen.com/table-of-contents/) too.

-Similarly, modal windows often take up the entire screen, particularly on mobile.
-Put the content on the separate page, don't break the button, and keep the page fast by once again requiring no code.
-Fast, simple.
+Modal windows, oh modal windows.
+They often take up the entire screen particularly on small screens.
+Instead, put the content on a separate page, don't break the back button and keep the experience fast.
+Less code and less problems equals faster experiences.

 Scroll jacking?
-Floating labels?
+[Floating labels](/articles/floating-labels-are-problematic/)?
 Resize widgets?
-Umpteen custom fonts.
-Kill them all.
+Custom fonts.
+Kill.

-Okay if I'm honest, that was therapeutic for me.
-I hope it felt good for yout too, haha.
+Okay breath (that was for me, not for you).
+That felt good for, did it for you?
+Let's continue anyway.

 ## 2. Code